jakesower/spectragraph/docs/query.md

 ## Expressions

-Data Prism includes a powerful expression system for computations and transformations:
+SpectraGraph includes a powerful expression system for computations and transformations:

 ### Computed Fields